-You may have to compromise on your choice of venue, but hopefully you won’t have to do so when it comes to booking your musicians.
-As much as everyone wants to hear the dedicated office DJ’s playlist all night long, nothing brings the life to a party like a professional band or DJ.
+You may have to compromise on your choice of venue, but hopefully, you won’t have to do so when it comes to booking your musicians.
+As much as everyone wants to hear the dedicated office DJ’s playlist all night long, nothing brings life to a party like a professional band or DJ.

 Having entertainment gives everyone a spectacle to enjoy and dance along to.
-Thanks to entertainment booking platforms such as Headliner, you can find quality musicians even if it is last minute.
+Thanks to entertainment booking platforms you can find quality musicians even if it is last minute.
 Sure, you may not get your first choice, but you will find some good options that will get the party started and your colleagues out on the dance floor.

 Have a Flexible Schedule